2025 Myrtle Beach Area

 The project is being conducted with full respect for local wildlife:

-- Daily environmental monitoring is in place for sea turtles and migratory shorebirds.
+- Daily environmental monitoring is in place for sea turtles, migratory shorebirds and sea life.

 - If turtle nests are found in construction zones, they are relocated and protected.